castedo/dsi-spec/begin.md

 In a document succession, no fixed edition number can be a prefix of another.
 For instance, if `1.2.3` is a fixed edition number, then `1.2` cannot be a fixed edition number.
-However, a non-fixed edition number can identify a dynamic sequence of editions.
-For example, a non-fixed edition number `1.2` might identify the sequence `1.2.1`, `1.2.2`, and `1.2.3`.
+However, a non-fixed edition number can identify a dynamic sequence of editions, such as `1.2` identifying the sequence `1.2.1`, `1.2.2`, and `1.2.3`.

 Multilevel edition numbers resemble software package release numbers (for example, software release 2.19.2).
-Larger integers indicate editions that supersede prior editions, but only within the same level of an edition number.
+Larger integers represent newer editions within the same level of an edition number.
 This specification does not assign semantic meaning to specific levels in edition numbers.